HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-06-05-incremental-property-based-testing.md

 any branch, it should also hold for any repository.
 We were just creating an empty repository because it was convenient for us.

-If we were to continue, the test would have looked something like this:
+If we were to continue, the next step would be to [write a `repositories()` function to generate repositories]({% post_url 2016-05-11-generating-the-right-data %}) with more varied contents, commit histories, and existing branches.
+The test might then look something like this:

 ```python
     @given(repo=repositories(), branch_name=valid_branch_names())